ookk2011/wuseman-EMAGNET/README.md

 ##### Bruteforce on your own risk.

 For people that like things sorted.
-If you have some some large archive with leaked databases stored (or small) on your harddrive but you are to lazy to figure out how to try if they work on spotify or gmail for example, then just create a a random text file in "$HOME/.config/emagnet/tmp/some-random-file" - Add all logins as: mail:password one per line - Now just run emagnet as usual and you will bruteforce all accounts you added to the file and all cracked accounts will be stored in log dirs!
+If you have some some archive with leaked databases stored (or small) on your harddrive but you are to lazy to figure out how to try if they work on spotify or gmail for example, then just create a a random text file in "$HOME/.config/emagnet/tmp/some-random-file" - Add all logins as: mail:password one per line - Now just run emagnet as usual and you will bruteforce all accounts you added to the file and all cracked accounts will be stored in log dirs!
 Once done, you will have a good list for accounts that actually works for real or at least you know wich accounts you can put at top of your text file that you know is legit.

 Don't forget to use vpn, tor or just edit curl command if you want to use a socks5 proxy / ssh tunnel: For a socks5 proxy use: curl --socks5-hostname localhost:port ...... and for tor use curl --socks5 127.0.0.1:9150 ......